GGGalang/2QProjArgonGalang/README.md

-# GGGalang.github.io
+# 2QProjArgonGalang: Latest Update only for AA1.
-The repository host for the PASAMA Project.
-Merged for all-in-one hosting.
+The repository host for the PASAMA Project, v1.x!

+# NOTE: I AM NOW USING THE SITE HOST REPO FOR FUTURE UPDATES.
+THIS REPO IS DISCONTINUED, AND WILL NO LONGER RECEIVE UPDATES.
+By the time you're checking this, the site itself may look a bit different than the zip, there might be new updates, etc. I didn't do this before due to confusion, but please take note of this.
+Don't worry!
+The files here are the same as the ones I passed in the original submission in KHUB with the zip (with the exception of this ReadME).
+The dates might be different due to some github editing stuff but nonetheless, the same.

 This project is quite literally the project of a 14-year-old.
 Please expect imperfections and bugs if you even happen to come across this repo, or if you're my teacher then hi sir!

 The PASAMA Project: Paalala SA Mga Madla<br>
 Dedicated to serving news and information to the people, from the people.
 Sources from different yet all reputable outlets and websites, with links for further reading yet a small summary in the form of a paragraph for each news bit.
 Dedicated to serving true, unbiased information to the best of my ability.

 Bugs be expected, easter eggs be found!

 ## Testing Site:
 1. Github Pages: [Here](https://www.pasama.ml/)

+##### NOTE: AGAIN, the live site MIGHT BE UPDATED compared to this.
+This repo is discontinued after all, and I'm already working on AA2.

 ## READ VERY IMPORTANT (WEBSITE)
 As of writing, the site has been up for a fairly long time, but I don't want to take risks on the user's experience.
 Chrome used to flag the site as dangerous and gives you a pop-up of what I call a "red-alert".
 I don't think it does it anymore, but just in case it does give you the alert, follow these steps: